 Deer on the Highway

 Deer are plentiful in North Carolina, and many motorists find themselves face to face with the wild animals on the road.
-Here are a few steps to avoid injury:
+Here are a few steps for dealing with deer and other wildlife on the roads:

 In wooded or farmland areas, particularly where deer crossing signs are posted, decrease your speed and increase your distance from the vehicle in front of you.